Adldap2/Adldap2-Laravel/docs/auth/middleware.md

 > A user may successfully authenticate against your AD server when visiting your site, but
 > depending on your scopes, may not be imported or logged in.

-To use the middleware, insert it on your middleware stack:
+To use the middleware, insert it on your middleware stack inside your `app/Http/Kernel.php` file:

 ```php
 protected $middlewareGroups = [